Your Opera Experience

 What should I wear?

-Just because you’re attending an opera, doesn’t mean you shouldn’t be comfortable!
+Just because you’re attending an opera doesn’t mean you shouldn’t be comfortable!
 Opera in the Ozarks doesn’t have a dress code; so if you’d like to dress up or dress down, please feel free to do so.
 Because our opera season is in the summer and in an outdoor theatre, we recommend you dress comfortably and dress cool.
+The good news is that air-conditioning was installed for our 64th season.

 How will I follow the plot if it’s not in English?